Disco Demolition Night: Aftermath

 The day after the event, Dahl began his regular morning broadcast by reading the indignant headlines in the local papers.
 He mocked the coverage, saying: "I think for the most part everything was wonderful.
 Some maniac Cohos got wild, went down on the field.
 Which you shouldn't have done.
 Bad little Cohos."
 Tigers manager Anderson said of the events: "Beer and baseball go together, they have for years.
 But I think those kids were doing things other than beer."
 Columnist David Israel of the Chicago Tribune said on July 12 that he was not surprised by the events, writing: "It would have happened any place 50,000 teenagers got together on a sultry summer night with beer and reefer."
 White Sox pitcher Rich Wortham, a Texan, said: "This wouldn't have happened if they had country and western night."

 Although Bill Veeck took much of the public criticism for the fiasco, his son Mike Veeck suffered repercussions as the front-office promoter.
 Mike remained with the White Sox until late 1980 when he resigned; his father sold the team to Jerry Reinsdorf soon afterward.
 He was unable to find another job in baseball for some time and claimed that he had been blackballed.
-For several years, he worked for a jai-alai fronton in Florida, battling alcoholism.
+For several years, he worked for a jai-alai court in Florida, battling alcoholism.
 As Mike said: "The second that first guy shimmied down the outfield wall, I knew my life was over!"
 Mike Veeck has since become the owner of minor league baseball teams.
 In July 2014, the Charleston RiverDogs, of whom Veeck is president, held a promotion involving the destruction of Justin Bieber and Miley Cyrus merchandise.

 Dahl is still a radio personality in Chicago and also releases podcasts.

 Contemporary news coverage framed the incident as both spectacle and debacle.
 The Chicago Tribune described the riot as predictable given the charged atmosphere and alcohol consumption, while national outlets such as the New York Times emphasized the unusual combination of music protest and baseball promotion.
 Radio commentators and sports columnists debated whether the fiasco represented youthful rebellion, poor event planning, or a cultural turning point in American popular music.